kkots/ggxrd_hitbox_overlay_2211/README.md

 ; setting being false,
 ; a white line made out of small diagonal hatches will be displayed on the framebar in places where hitstop was skipped. showFramebarHatchedLineWhenSkippingHitstop = false

 ; Specify true or false.
+; When this setting is true (default), if superfreeze (also called superflash) is skipped, which is always the case, ; a white line made out of small diagonal hatches will be displayed on the framebar in places where superfreeze was skipped. showFramebarHatchedLineWhenSkippingSuperfreeze = true

+; Specify true or false.
+; When this setting is true (default), Startup/Active/Recovery/Frame Advantage will be displayed on top of P1's framebar. showP1FramedataInFramebar = true

+; Specify true or false.
+; When this setting is true (default), Startup/Active/Recovery/Frame Advantage will be displayed underneath P2's framebar.. showP2FramedataInFramebar = true

+; Specify true or false.
 ; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame,